witheej/HamRadioQuestionPools/README.md

 # HamRadioQuestionPools
 JSON format of the question pools used for Amateur Radio licensing exams administered by the National Conference of Volunteer Examiner Coordinators.
+Data was parsed from documents posted on http://www.ncvec.org/.

 # Intro

-An **Element** in FCC terms essentially refers to an exam required for licensing.
+An **Element**, in FCC terms, essentially refers to an exam required for licensing.

 Each question pool is divided into 10 **Sub-Elements**.